sjp27/esp_app_trace_xtensa/README.md

 Tested with ESP-IDF v4.4.5.

-The example batch file sets up openocd for an ESP32S3 cpu to log tracing to a file.
+The example batch and bash script files set up openocd for an ESP32S3 cpu to log tracing to a file.